darwiin/yaac-another-awesome-cv/README.md

 Unlike _Alessandro Plasmati_ CV template, all layout stuff in **Awesome Source Latex CV** has moved in the Latex class file _awesome-source-cv.cls_.

+## Quick start

+You can edit online **Awesome Source Latex CV** on [Overleaf](https://www.overleaf.com/latex/templates/awesome-source-cv/wrdjtkkytqcw).
+Feel free to use my [invite link](https://www.overleaf.com/signup?ref=54c221604cd6) if you want to create your account.

 ## How to use **Awesome Source CV** latex class

 ```latex